evotools/nSPECTRa/README.md

 ## Quicker environment installation with mamba
 The anaconda environment can take up to several hours to install due to the large number of dependencies it has to retrieve.
 You can speed up the installation using [mamba](https://mamba.readthedocs.io/en/latest/), that is an alternative anaconda package manager focusing on speed of installation and dependencies resolution.
-To create an environment suitable for *n-Spectr*, first create a new anaconda environment with [mamba](https://mamba.readthedocs.io/en/latest/) installed:
+To create an environment suitable for *nSPECTRa*, first create a new anaconda environment with [mamba](https://mamba.readthedocs.io/en/latest/) installed:
 ```
 conda create -n mamba -c conda-forge mamba
 mamba create -n nspectr -f ./nSpectr/environment.yml